resourcepool/training-room-booking/README.md

   * Book a meeting room

 A **member** can be edited.
 It has both a name, an email and a birthdate.
 Each user also has a unique identifier (uuid).
 A **meeting room** has a name, a picture, a max people capacity and an unique identifier.
+It may have more attributes ;) You'll need to implement an algorithm to book a room with given constraints like:
+  - I need a room for X persons
+  - I need 2 hours for my meeting
+  - I need a TV to display content /a whiteboard
+  - I prefer in the morning
+  - As soon as possible / Next week / next month
+  - I prefer the room 1 / I prefer the room 1 or 3

+Some contraints combination may not be possible, so you'll need to inform the user and purpose a best solution...
 You don't need to implement security like login or user account at the moment.
 We provided you with the front pages, **even though you might still have to edit them in some way**, it's only a starter.